Every gourmet knows Japanese wagyu beef, the famous cut that fetches prices three times higher than the European meat commonly available in Japan*.

 A number between 1 and 5 then follows this letter – this is the "Quality Grade."
 Four criteria determine how high the quality grade is: marbling, meat color and brightness, firmness and texture of meat, and color, luster, and quality of fat.

-As such, A5 is the highest grade that wagyu can get and, also, the most expensive.
+As such, A5 is the highest grade that Japanese wagyu beef can get and, also, the most expensive.
 Once you know what the wagyu grade system is all about, it will be a tremendous help in making a decision when choosing a restaurant or what to order.

 ・ A to C: The Yield Grade, with A being the highest.